Skip to Content

 It’s easy to be stressed and overwhelmed with the current state of affairs or what’s going on with our planet.

-If you haven’t, check out my blog post 5 Tips for Dealing with Eco-Anxiety.
+If you haven’t already, check out my blog post 5 Tips for Dealing with Eco-Anxiety.

-It’s vital to understand the importance of self-care.
+To understand how to take care of yourself, it’s first vital to understand the importance of self care.
 Plus, I go over a few ways that you can help manage your anxiety and stress around these events that are somewhat out of your control.

-Self-care is so important to your health, both mentally and physically.
-Not only does self-care help with anxiety and depression, it also helps improve concentration, energy, and overall happiness according to this article.
+Self care is so important to your health, both mentally and physically.
+Not only does self care help with anxiety and depression, but it also helps improve concentration, energy, and overall happiness according to this article.

 If you prefer video content, check out the YouTube video I did for this post featuring one very special and fluffy pupper.
 Don’t forget to subscribe!